Astros vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has collected 36 hits with seven doubles, four home runs and five walks.
-He has driven in 10 runs with eight stolen bases.
+- Estrada has seven doubles, four home runs, five walks and 10 RBI (36 total hits).
+He's also stolen eight bases.

 Estrada Recent Games